DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2023-03-03-fourier-transforms.md

     https://www.techopedia.com/definition/7292/fourier-transform
 </details> -->

+<b>Note:<b> the phase spectrum is derived from the coefficient of the sine, i.e., the argument of the complex number.

 ## The Discrete Fourier Transform (DFT)

 (The following is adapted from blog posts written by [Stuart Riffle](https://www.i-programmer.info/programming/theory/3758-understanding-the-fourier-transform.html) and [David Smith](https://www.r-bloggers.com/2014/01/the-fourier-transform-explained-in-one-sentence/).)